WalletScrutiny/WalletScrutinyCom/_hardware/walledo.pos.md

 ## Analysis

-Walledo's Point of sale system cannot **be classified as a hardware wallet** nor is it a suitable similar device.
-The fact that it connects via WiFi or 3G, is bound to a Walledo account, plus allows merchants to receive Euro in their bank accounts, means that this service is integrated with other payment platforms.
+Walledo's point of sale system cannot **be classified as a hardware wallet**.
+It is primarily used by merchants to accept payments allowing them to receive cryptocurrencies which are then converted to Euros.
+The device is not marketed for keeping coins secure.